deeenes/bioinfo-tools/README.md

 * http://igraph.org/ - Powerful graph analysis package with full featured R and Python interface and great visualization module.
 * http://www.data-imaginist.com/2017/Announcing-ggraph/ - A really great new module for graph visualization with R ggplot2.
 It works together with igraph: you can use igraph graphs and layouts seemlessly.
 * http://sachaepskamp.com/qgraph - Another super R module for graph analysis.
 It extends igraph with additional layouts and methods, and they work together very well.
+* https://bitbucket.org/snippets/deeenes/LjL5R/good-fruchterman-reingold-layout - Sometimes it is difficult to plot a graph with nodes evenly spaced and avoiding overlaps.
+Here are some good parameters for the Fruchterman Reingold layout using qgraph but the resulted layout can be used with igraph (sadly in the recent version of R igraph the fr_layout method does not handle these parameters hence we must calculate the layout with qgraph).
 * https://graph-tool.skewed.de/ - A high-performance graph library with Python interface.
 * https://networkx.github.io/ - A network analysis module written purely in Python, recently with more features and better visualization.
 * https://pygraphviz.github.io/ - Python interface for [graphviz](http://www.graphviz.org/), the graph visualization library known from its greate layout algorithms.